ARFID Treatment Center in St. Louis, MO

 Treatment for ARFID

-Individual therapy: During individual therapy sessions, patients work with an experienced professional to process their experiences, address concerns they may be unwilling to discuss in a group setting, develop skills to manage ARFID symptoms, and make behavioral changes.
+Individual therapy: During individual therapy sessions, clients work with an experienced professional to process their experiences, address concerns they may be unwilling to discuss in a group setting, develop skills to manage ARFID symptoms, and make behavioral changes.
 Individual therapy for ARFID may also include exposure and response prevention (ERP) sessions and one-on-one meal support.

 • Support groups